jonasbarth/obsidian-university/Sapienza/1st Semester/ADM/Data Mining.md

 3. Pick point $x$ with probability $D_s(x)^2$ as the next centre.
 Squaring means that further away points have a higher probability of being chosen.

 ## PCA
+Finds new axes in the data that represent the most variance.
+A principal component is one of these axes.
+The first PC will be one that captures the maximum amount of variance.
+If we had 2 dimensions, this would be a line.
 Used to project the data down into a lower dimension along the axes of most variance in the data.

 ## Centrality Measure